matrix-org/matrix.org/content/blog/2025/07/2025-07-23-postgres-corruption-postmortem.md

 ![State-groups diagram](/blog/img/stategroups.png)

 Now, when we started investigating the rooms where people had reported problems, we found clear signs of corrupted state groups.
-For example, the state in some of the state groups in affected rooms were completely empty.
+For example, the state in some of the state groups in affected rooms was completely empty.
 As I said earlier, the room's create event is always part of the state of a room, and it can never change, so finding state groups whose state does not at least include a create event was a big red flag.

 This also gives a clue to the meaning of that error I mentioned earlier: when we decide whether to accept an event into the room, we check the state of the room.
 One of the things we check for is the presence of a create event: "No create event in auth events" means Synapse rejected the new event because there was no create event in the room state.